Janet Fish: Recognition

-Art critic Gerrit Henry has described Fish as the acknowledged master of the contemporary still life.
+The catalog of Fish's University of Richmond exhibition reported that critic Gerrit Henry had described Fish as an acknowledged master of the contemporary still life.

 A writer for The New York Times said that Fish's "ambitious still life painting helped resuscitate realism in the 1970' [sic]s" and that she imbued everyday objects with a "bold optical and painterly energy".
 Critic Vincent Katz concurs, stating that Fish's career "can be summed up as the revitalization of the still-life genre, no mean feat when one considers that still life has often been considered the lowest type of objective painting".

 In an interview, American painter Eric Fischl spoke of his admiration for Janet Fish: "She's one of the most interesting realists of her generation.
 Her work is a touchstone, and tremendously influential.
 Anyone who deals with domestic still life has to go through her, she's very important."

-Fish has been honored with various awards and fellowships, including:
+Fish was honored with various awards and fellowships, including: